open-cluster-management-io/ocm/README.md

 ![image](assets/ocm-arch.png)

+To setup a multicluster environment with OCM enabled on your local machine, follow the instructions in [setup dev environment](solutions/setup-dev-environment).

 There are a number of key use cases that are enabled by this project, and are categorized to 3 sub projects.

 ### Cluster Lifecycle: Cluster registration and management